-When you have been involved in an accident there are many things running through your mind.
-Among them will be how the accident might impact you in the future, especially your car insurance rates.
-Insurance premiums go up when you are found at fault in an accident and deciding who is at fault is the job of the insurance adjusters who will investigate the accident.
+When you have been involved in an accident there are many things running through your mind and among them will be how the accident might impact your car insurance rates.
+It’s a fear that all drivers who have been in a collision has, but the impact on a person’s rate, if any, will be largely determined by the degree of fault for the collision.
+Deciding who is at fault is typically the job of the insurance adjuster who will investigate the accident.

 At the Scene of an Accident

-If there are any injuries or a large amount of damage at the scene, or if any property is damaged, the police will need to be called.
-While the police will make a report and may issue traffic violations or even make an arrest, they do not determine fault in an accident for the insurance company.
+While the police will make a report and may issue traffic violations, they do not determine fault in an accident for the insurance company.
 A police report will be one of the pieces of evidence used in the investigation of the crash, but it is not the final word.

 How Insurance Companies Determine Fault

-After an accident the insurance companies involved will begin their investigation.
-They will take statements from drivers, passengers, and witnesses and look at photographs of the scene if available, and of the damage.
-They will consider all of the rules of the road and any posted signs governing intersections, sections of road, or any other area where an accident might take place.
+After an accident is reported the insurance companies involved will begin their investigation.
+They will take statements from drivers, passengers and witnesses, and look at photographs of the scene, if available, and the damage caused.

 Fault Percentages and Shared Fault

-In some cases an accident may be the result of errors on the part of both drivers.
-In these situations the two insurance companies may agree to a shared fault determination.
-Fault can be determined at 100% for one party, 50/50 for both parties, or any other range of percentages.
+In some cases, an accident may be the result of errors on the part of each of the drivers involved.
+In these situations, the insurance companies may agree to a shared fault determination.
+Fault can be determined at 100 percent for one party, 50/50 for two, or any other range of percentages.

 When You Disagree With a Fault Determination

-Providing your insurance company with all of the facts from the start, taking pictures at the scene, and giving detailed and accurate statements can help insurance companies to make the right determination from the start.
+Providing your insurance company with all of the facts from the start, taking pictures at the scene, and giving detailed and accurate statements can help insurance companies make the right determination.
 Although it might not avoid all situations in which an appeal becomes necessary, cooperating with the investigation is the best way to ensure an outcome that is satisfactory to everyone.